Everything You Need to Know about Natural Angus Beef Cuts

 Natural Angus Beef Cuts: The Basics

+Before we get into some of the specific cuts, it’s important to have some background information on how it all works.
 Breaking down beef into recipe-ready products is a tiered process.
-Beef cuts can be categorized into four quarters that are then sectioned out, resulting in multiple categories of cuts—all of which point to the region that the meat comes from and provide insight as to the flavor, tenderness, and marbling of the meat.
+Beef cuts can be categorized into four quarters that are then sectioned out, resulting in multiple categories of cuts—all of which point to the region that the meat comes from and provide insight into the flavor, tenderness, and marbling of the meat.

 Primal and Subprimal Beef Cuts